slicex-ai/elm-turbo/README.md

 or We have pre-built ELM2-trtllm engines for A100 and H100 GPUS.
 Below are the instuctions to install and run them.

 ### a.
 Download & install Nvidia's TensorRT-LLM with docker.
+The following commands create a Docker container named `elm_trtllm` and install TensorRT-LLM.
+If you encounter any installation errors related to TensorRT-LLM, please refer to the troubleshooting section [here](https://nvidia.github.io/TensorRT-LLM/reference/troubleshooting.html).
 ```
 git clone https://github.com/slicex-ai/elm2.git
 cd elm2
 sh setup_trtllm.sh
 ```
 This creates a docker named `elm_trtllm` and installs tensorrt_llm.

 ### b.
 Run pre-built ELM2-trtllm engines with your input prompts.